gsoft-inc/wl-squide/docs/getting-started/default.md

 1. During bootstrap, the host application attempts to [load predefined modules](/reference/registration/registerLocalModules.md) and calls a registration function with a specific name and signature for each successfully loaded module.

-2. During registration, a module receives the [runtime](/reference/runtime/runtime-class.md) of the federated application and use the instance to dynamically register its [routes](/reference/runtime/runtime-class.md#register-routes) and [navigation items](/reference/runtime/runtime-class.md#register-navigation-items).
+2. During registration, a module receives the [runtime](/reference/runtime/runtime-class.md) of the application and use the instance to dynamically register its [routes](/reference/runtime/runtime-class.md#register-routes) and [navigation items](/reference/runtime/runtime-class.md#register-navigation-items).

 3. Once all the modules are registered, the host application will create a React Router [instance](https://reactrouter.com/en/main/routers/create-browser-router) with the registered routes and [renders a navigation menu](/reference/routing/useRenderedNavigationItems.md) with the registered navigation items.